Raideeen/restaurants_inspections_nosql/restaurants_inspections_report_cc2.md

 ### 3.1 Cleaning the JSON file

 Before we can import the data into Cassandra, we have to clean the JSON file.
 The JSON file is not in a format that Cassandra can understand.
-The JSON objects are not in an array, and they are not separated by a comma.
-We have to convert the JSON file into a format that Cassandra can understand.
+However, our JSON objects are not in an array, and they are not separated by commas.

 For this, we created a simple Python script to add the missing commas and to put the JSON objects into an array.
 Here's the script: